elves/elvish/website/ref/builtin.md

 ## Numeric commands

-Anywhere a command expects a number argument, that argument can be supplied either with a [typed number](language.html#number) or a string that can be converted to a number.
+Wherever a command expects a number argument, that argument can be supplied either with a [typed number](language.html#number) or a string that can be converted to a number.
 This includes numeric comparison commands like `==`.